eliasmagn/msm8953-chota/readme.md

 Both attributes take effect immediately when updated, even while an OTG session is underway, so the sink current can be tuned in real time.

+The driver explicitly initialises its policy bookkeeping to "no cable" during probe so early boot messages reflect the real configuration before any notifications fire.
 When the policy is active, the driver records the previous USB sink state and input current limit before switching into charge-through mode.
-Role or VBUS changes delivered through the extcon notifier update the policy automatically, and once the external VBUS source disappears or OTG host mode ends, those settings are restored so the charger returns to its prior behavior without manual intervention.
-A dedicated mutex guards these transitions so concurrent sysfs writes and notifier callbacks cannot desynchronize the hardware state.
+The debounced extcon worker keeps the state machine in sync with role/VBUS changes, and once the external VBUS source disappears or OTG host mode ends, those settings are restored so the charger returns to its prior behavior without manual intervention.
+A dedicated mutex guards these transitions so concurrent sysfs writes and notifier callbacks cannot desynchronize the hardware sequencing.

 ### Device tree properties